Al Jazeera journalist Shireen Abu Akleh shot and killed in West Bank - KTVZ

 “As part of the activity in the Jenin refugee camp, suspects fired heavily at the force and threw explosives.
 The force responded by firing.
 Hits were detected,” the IDF said.

-“The possibility that journalists were hit, possibly by Palestinian gunfire, is being investigated,” the IDF added.
+“The possibility that journalists were hit, possibly by Palestinian gunfire, is being investigated.
+The event is being examined” the IDF added.

+Al Jazeera journalist, Al-Samudi, who was with Abu Akleh when she was killed, said there were no Palestinian gunmen in the area at the time.
+“The Israeli army shot us,” said Al-Samudi who was also shot.
+“There was no Palestinian gunman in the place.”

+In response to the shooting, Israeli Foreign Minister Yair Lapid said on Twitter his government had offered to conduct a joint Israeli-Palestinian investigation, adding: “Journalists must be protected in conflict zones and we all have a responsibility to get to the truth.”

 This is a developing story…